 The 1804 Inn & Cottages

-These elegant cottages and manor house provide the perfect atmosphere after a day spent exploring the birthplace of American wine.
+These elegant cottages and manor house provide the perfect complement to the birthplace of American wine.